EdmundBenedict/lordcephei.github.io/pages/cl_general.md

                     of parsing the input file.

-    --pr#1[,#2]     sets output verbosities, overriding any specification -pr#1[,#2]     through IO_VERBOS in the ctrl file
+    --pr#1[,#2]     Sets output verbosities, overriding any specification -pr#1[,#2]     through IO_VERBOS in the ctrl file.
                     #2 sets verbosity for the potential generation part.

-    --time=#1[,#2]  prints out a summary of timings in various sections of the code.
+    --time=#1[,#2]  Prints out a summary of timings in various sections of the code.
 Timings are kept to a nesting level of #1.
-                    If #2 is nonzero, timings are printed `on the fly'
+                    If #2 is nonzero, timings are printed `on the fly'.

-    --iactive       turns on `interactive' mode, overriding any specification through IO_IACTIV in the ctrl file.
+    --iactive       Turns on `interactive' mode, overriding any specification through IO_IACTIV in the ctrl file.

     --iactive=no
-    --no-iactive    turns off `interactive' mode
+    --no-iactive    Turns off `interactive' mode.

-    -c"name=strn"   declares a character variable and assigns it to value `strn'
+    -c"name=strn"   Declares a character variable and assigns it to value `strn'.

-    -v"name=expr"   declares a numeric variable and assigns its value to the result of expression `expr'.
+    -v"name=expr"   Declares a numeric variable and assigns its value to the result of expression `expr'.
 Be advised that only the first declaration of a variable is used.
 Later declarations have no effect.

                     In addition to the declaration `name=...'  there are assignment operators `*=','/=','+=','-=','^='